xieweiAlex/English_Learning/words-review.md

 media/seinfeld.md
 When I finally see her, I'm like a little **groveling** worm. -
 What do you think, I'm a poor **pathetic** **wretch**? -
-My brother in law once left a message on this guy's machine, and he **blurted** out some business information he wasn't suppose to, and it would've cost him $15,000. -

 ## ww01.md ##
 media/WWII/ww01.md